Edwin Tennyson-d'Eyncourt: Career

-He attained the rank of rear-admiral in 1866 and retired in 1870, continuing to rise to the rank of admiral by 1878.
-He was made a Companion of the Bath in 1873.
+He was promoted to the rank of rear-admiral on 2 April 1866, and retired in 1870, continuing to rise to the rank of admiral on the retired list in March 1878.
+He was made a Companion of the Bath (CB) in 1873.

 After the death of his elder brother George in 1871, he inherited the family estate known as Bayons Manor.
 In London, they lived in the Pimlico district at 56 Warwick Square.

 Personal life

-On 1 March 1859, Tennyson d'Eyncourt was married to Lady Henrietta Pelham-Clinton (1819–1890), the youngest surviving daughter of Henry Pelham-Clinton, 4th Duke of Newcastle and his wife, the former Georgiana Elizabeth Mundy (daughter and heiress of Edward Miller Mundy of Shipley Hall).
+On 1 March 1859, Tennyson-d'Eyncourt was married to Lady Henrietta Pelham-Clinton (1819–1890), the youngest surviving daughter of Henry Pelham-Clinton, 4th Duke of Newcastle, and his wife, the former Georgiana Elizabeth Mundy (daughter and heiress of Edward Miller Mundy of Shipley Hall).
 Together, they were the parents of: